Mitsubishi Pajero: Safety

-2006–2013 (NS–NT models)

 The redesigned, 4th Generation Pajero showed a significant focus on enhanced safety and crash performance over the previous generation.

 Frontal impact testing showed excellent protection for the passenger all over, with the highest rating 'good' and full marks given.
-This rating was also given to the driver's head which the testers noted the airbag cushioned very stably.
+This rating was also given to the driver's head, which the testers noted the airbag cushioned very stably.
 Chest protection was considered adequate.
 Protection for the knees was considered marginal due to components of the steering column potentially causing damage.

 Side protection was rated 'excellent' due to the model's addition of side curtain airbags.
 A side pole impact test was carried out and the Mitsubishi received full marks in all areas, with protection for the head and chest receiving the highest rating of 'good'.

 Pedestrian protection was considered poor.
 As with most SUVs and 4WDs, pedestrian impacts are generally much worse than with sedans or smaller vehicles due to the higher area of impact on the pedestrian resulting in more head and chest damage than lower-height vehicles.